yeti01/vimrc/README.md

 With this collection of configuration files, I tried:

-* Not to overwrite standard funtionality of vim.
+* Not to overwrite standard functionality of vim.
 * To keep `vimrc` small and clean.
 * To use vim's standard concepts as much as possible.